 Designed in the Practitioner-Scholar Model, the program consists of varied training experiences to facilitate a smooth transition from doctoral study to professional functioning, through the acquisition of advanced clinical skills that integrate theory and practice.
 Interns receive intensive training in Applied Behavior Analysis (ABA), cognitive-behavioral therapy, diagnostic testing, and comprehensive report writing.
 Interns carry caseloads of children, adolescents, or adults, and provide services to groups and families.

 CARES represents a diverse experience as we treat underserved populations of Chinese and Hispanic immigrant families along with the broad range of New York City residents.
-CARES’ programs employ multidisciplinary teams of Psychologists, Social Workers, Board Certified Behavior Analysts, Speech Pathologists, Physical Therapists, and Psychiatrists.
+CARES’ programs employ multidisciplinary teams of Psychologists, Social Workers, Board Certified Behavior Analysts, and Psychiatrists.
 This approach affords interns a rich array of opportunities for collaborative learning and leads to a more holistic understanding of the individual from various facets.

 Clinical Programs All Interns will be engaged in three of CARES’ programs – Early Intervention/Applied Behavior Analysis (ABA) Insurance Programs, Clinical Services, and Adult Day Habilitation.